mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 6. Install the deployment mechanism for gitlab
 7. Enable usage of the SSHD environment file
 8. Fill the SSHD environment file

+### deploy.
+This script enables 4NET to deploy their applications on the specific host in a controlled manner.
+This script is installed in the homedirectory of the user `gitlab`.
+This is a non-privileged user.
+It can only do 1 command with sudo to get privileges: `/home/gitlab/deploy.sh`.
+Nothing more.
+4NET has made the integration to their GitLab deployment procedure to call this script.

+deploy.sh accepts 2 arguments:
+* --version <gitlab build number> (Mandatory)
+* --cleanup (Optional)

+`--version` The job number from the gitlab runner is passed to this argument and identified by the `--version` parameter.
+The script will look for the argument behind --version and processes this as the version number required by the deployment process of the script.

+`--cleanup` This parameter is looked for by the script to tell if the environment needs to be cleaned.
+If set, the function `cleanEnvironment` will be called.
+It will remove any old versions except for the current and second last version.

 ### nodejs-install.env